JordanWhite34/Fire-Detection/README.md

 To change the architecture of the model, change def build_model(), found in main.py.

+## Performance

+    Evaluation Metrics:
+    Accuracy: 0.965
+    Precision: 0.9736842105263158
+    Recall: 0.9801324503311258
+    F1-score: 0.976897689768977
+    Confusion Matrix:
+    [[ 45   4]
+     [  3 148]]

+The fire detection model has demonstrated strong performance across various evaluation metrics.
+The results are as
+follows:

+Accuracy: 96.5% - Reflecting the overall correctness of the model in classifying both fire and non-fire images.
+Precision: 97.4% - Indicating a high rate of true positive fire predictions among all positive predictions, minimizing false alarms.
+Recall: 98.0% - Signifying the model's ability to correctly identify the majority of actual fire instances, ensuring timely detection.
+F1-score: 97.7% - Representing the harmonic mean of precision and recall, providing a balanced view of the model's performance.
+The confusion matrix further illustrates the model's effectiveness:

+True Negative (Non-Fire Correctly Classified): 45 False Positive (Non-Fire Incorrectly Classified as Fire): 4 False Negative (Fire Incorrectly Classified as Non-Fire): 3 True Positive (Fire Correctly Classified): 148
+These results highlight the model's capability to accurately detect fire occurrences with minimal errors, making it a reliable solution for real-world applications.

 ## Examples

 ![Fire Example](src/results/result_0.png?raw=true "Fire Correctly Predicted")